“Don’t look back at the innkeeper’s door,” Goda said.

 Kanna gazed at the woman in silence, but Goda seemed unperturbed by this and continued rummaging as she had before.

 “It still hasn’t dawned on you, Rava,” she said.
 Something about her tone made Kanna recoil.
 “They don’t care if I deliver you successfully.
 They don’t care even if you live or die, or if I beat you while I drag you through the desert, or if I force myself on you at night.
 They don’t care.
-Your new master is the head of a government-owned motor factory, and she doesn’t care, either; you’re just a pair of hands to pull the levers.
-They arrested you to comply with the law and keep you from your inheritance.
+Your new master is the head of a government-owned motor factory, and she doesn’t care, either.
+You’re just a pair of hands to pull the levers.
+They arrested you to comply with the law and to keep you from your inheritance.
 Other than that, you’re a useless foreigner, a low-level criminal.
 That’s why you’re being taken across the continent by a low-ranking porter who can only afford to sleep in dirt.”

 She gritted her teeth.
 “You speak a lot of garbage, Porter.
 Wasn’t it you who told me that they pay you so much that I could never afford to bribe you?”